-Typically land grading costs $100 per cubic yard, that can go up to $200 or more depending on the terrain and level of erosion control.
+Land grading costs $100 to $200 per cubic yard, depending on the terrain and level of erosion control.
 When you are working with land that is not entirely flat, and it needs to be leveled for use or for construction, it will need to be graded.
 In this phase of preparing the land, it will either be scraped and removed from the location or scraped from a higher elevation on the land, and the dirt then used to fill a lower elevation to level it out.

 Land Grading Cost Per Acre